 Final exam period: Wednesday, December 6 - Wednesday, December 13, 2017.

 Students should keep in mind that the semester begins with the first day of class, and ends with the last day of the final exam period.
 For that reason, and because final exams may be scheduled up to and through the last day of the final exam schedule, undergraduate students are encouraged to make their travel plans on dates after the last day of the posted final exam period.
 Additionally, with take-home final exams, instructors have the option and may choose to make those due on the last day of finals.
-According to the General Announcements,
+As stated in the General Announcements:

-“The due date of the take-home exams may be no earlier than the end of the examination time assigned to the class by the Registrar.
-Instructors may specify due dates later than this time but not later than the end of the last day of the examination period.”
+“The due date of take-home exams may be no earlier than the end of the examination time assigned to that class by the Office of the Registrar.
+Instructors may specify due dates later than this time, but not later than the end of the last day of the examination period.”

-NON-DEGREE CANDIDATES DEADLINE: Wednesday, May 15, 2013 - Instructors must submit Final Grades online via ESTHER by 5:00 PM.
+Instructors must submit Final Grades online via ESTHER.

 Consequently, the Office of the Registrar schedules a final exam period for all undergraduate-level courses, regardless of whether the course has a scheduled final exam, a take-home final exam, or no final exam.
 Instructors can decide how they want to use their scheduled final exam period.

 Students should be able to determine whether a course has a scheduled final exam, a take-home final exam, or no final exam by consulting their course syllabus or their instructor(s).